...

 Ratni Ubud Villa

 A private villa with its own pool, outdoor shower and delicious breakfast every morning from €80 per night, what are you waiting for?
 This is an incredibly good deal and accommodation in Ubud.
-You immediately feel like you're in luxury and it's the perfect place to spend a week at peace.
+You immediately feel like luxury and it's the perfect place to spend a week at peace.

-Price per night from: €80 private villa
+Rate per night from: €80 private villa